 Finally the Zen is available with a Basic remote control panel (this allows remote start/stop, flushing and timing options) whereas the Smart and Modular family are available with 3 different control options: Basic, Analogic and Digital.

 Whether you own a sailboat or a yacht or any other kind of vessel its irrelevant.
-You should instead evaluate this: the liters of fresh water you need daily [link a How much drinkable water do I need?] and to choose the right power system between AC or DC [link a Which power to choose: Ac or DC].
+You should instead evaluate this: the liters of fresh water you need daily and to choose the right power system between AC or DC.

 Voltage of Schenker desalinators is always very low thanks to our patented Energy Recovery System.
 Nevertheless bigger units (60-150 lit/h) would need 24 volt.
 The right question is therefore “How much drinkable water do I need?”.
 Keep also in mind whether a power generator is present or not on your vessel.